 How to Get a Job as a Speech-Language Pathologist

-Janet Brown, director of health care services in speech-language pathology at the ASHA, says speech therapists hoping to work in education need as many field placements as possible during graduate school.
-And, "if someone knows they want to be in a healthcare setting, I would advise that they look for a degree program that has healthcare placements readily available," she recommends.
-Job prospects are good, but still, speech-language pathology is a competitive field.
-For an inside edge, "Ask in advance when looking for your master's program about their available placements," Brown says.
+Janet Brown, ASHA director of health care services in speech-language pathology, says speech therapists hoping to work in education need as many field placements as possible during graduate school.
+And if you want to work in a health care setting, Brown suggests looking for a degree program that has health care placements readily available.
+Job prospects are good for speech-language pathologists, but this is a competitive field.
+For an inside edge, “ask in advance when looking for your master’s program about their available placements,” Brown advises.

 Interview Questions Submitted by Real Speech-Language Pathologists

 "What are some standardized tests you are familiar with?" - Progressus Therapy Speech Language Pathologist Candidate (Location Unknown)

 "Do you have experience with dysphagia?" - RehabCare Speech Language Pathologist Candidate (Location Unknown)

 "How will you handle aggressive or violent family members?" - Life Care Centers Speech-Language Pathologist Candidate (Location Unknown)

 |Upward Mobility||fair Average|